david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 ## Virtual dispatch {#virtual-dispatch}

-Runtime polymorphism arises when a base interface exposes virtual methods that derived classes override.
+Runtime polymorphism occurs when a base interface exposes a virtual method that derived classes override.
 Calls made through a `Base&` (or `Base*`) are then dispatched to the appropriate override at runtime.
-Under the hood, it works roughly like this:

-Each polymorphic class has a virtual table (`vtable`) that holds the function pointers for its virtual methods.
-Each object of such a class carries a hidden pointer (`vptr`) to the corresponding `vtable`.
+Under the hood, a virtual table (`vtable`) is created per _each class_, and a pointer (`vptr`) to the `vtable` is added to _each instance_.

-On a virtual call, the compiler emits code that loads the `vptr`, selects the right slot in the `vtable`, and performs an indirect call through that function pointer.

 {{< figure src="/images/diagram.png" caption="<span class=\"figure-number\">Figure 1: </span>**Virtual dispatch diagram.**  The method `foo` is declared virtual in `Base` and overridden in `Derived`.
 Both classes get a `vtable`, and each object gets a `vptr` pointing to the corresponding `vtable`." >}}

-The additional `vptr` increases object size, which can hurt cache locality.
-The `vtable` makes the call target harder to predict, raising the chance of branch mispredictions, and the lack of compile-time knowledge prevents inlining and other optimizations.
+On a virtual call, the compiler emits code that loads the `vptr`, selects the right slot in the `vtable`, and performs an indirect call through that function pointer.
+Sounds reasonable, right?
+The problem is that the additional `vptr` increases object size, and the `vtable` makes the call hard to predict.
+This prevents inlining, increases the chance of branch mispredictions, and hurts cache efficiency.

-To see why virtual calls can be costly, it's useful to inspect the assembly code the compiler actually emits for a minimal example.
+The best way to observe this phenomena is by inspecting the assembly code[^fn:1] emitted by the compiler for a minimal example.

 ```cpp
 class Base {